PROMIS - Prostate MRI Imaging Study: Evaluation of Multi-Parametric Magnetic Imaging in the Diagnosis and Characterisation of Prostate Cancer

 Who is funding the study?

-This project was funded by the NIHR Health Technology Assessment programme (project number 09/22/67) and will be published in full in Health Technology Assessment.
+This project is funded by the NIHR Health Technology Assessment programme (project number 09/22/67) and will be published in full in Health Technology Assessment.
 The views and opinions expressed therein and in any media associated with this study are those of the authors and do not necessarily reflect those of the HTA programme, NIHR, NHS or the Department of Health.

 |Type of study:||Non-randomised trial|